-The Center Theatre is leading a project to create a Commercial National Historic District in Downtown Dover-Foxcroft.
+The Center Theatre is leading a project to create a National Commercial Historic District in Downtown Dover-Foxcroft.
 The map above shows the proposed outline of the district as suggested by the Maine Historic Preservation Commission.
 The District could include up to 14 buildings reaching from In the Woods (formerly the Mr. Papreback store) to the Observer Building, which itself is already listed individually on the National Register of Historic Places.
-Part of the application process will be research to determine if the District could be extended to the West to include the Chandler Building and around the corner to Bob's Farm, Home, and Garden.
+We hope to extend the district in the future to the West to include the Chandler Building and around the corner to Bob's Farm, Home, and Garden.

 The benefits of creating a historic district include: